Volcanism on Io: Explosion-dominated eruptions (Pillanian Volcanism)

 Explosion-dominated eruptions are the most pronounced of Io's eruption styles.
 These eruptions, sometimes called "outburst" eruptions from their Earth-based detections, are characterized by their short duration (lasting only weeks or months), rapid onset, large volumetric flow rates, and high thermal emission.
 They lead to a short-lived, significant increase in Io's overall brightness in the near-infrared.
-The most powerful volcanic eruption observed on Io was an "outburst" eruption at Surt, observed by Earth-based astronomers on February 22, 2001.
+The most powerful volcanic eruption observed on Io before the Juno era was an "outburst" eruption at Surt, observed by Earth-based astronomers on February 22, 2001.

+More recently, on 27 December 2024, the Jovian InfraRed Auroral Mapper (JIRAM) instrument aboard Juno observed a large volcanic outburst, centred at approximately 73°S, 140°E. The event covered a surface area of approximately 65,000 km², three times the size of Loki Patera, and produced a total power output of 140–260 TW, making it likely the most energetic volcanic event ever recorded on Io and surpassing the previous record set by the Surt eruption of 2001 (~80 TW).

 Explosion-dominated eruptions occur when a body of magma (called a dike) from deep within Io's partially molten mantle reaches the surface at a fissure.
 This results in a spectacular display of lava fountains.
 During the beginning of the outburst eruption, thermal emission is dominated by strong, 1–3 μm infrared radiation.
 It is produced by a large amount of exposed, fresh lava within the fountains at the eruption source vent.
 Outburst eruptions at Tvashtar in November 1999 and February 2007 centred on a 25 km long, 1 km tall lava "curtain" produced at a small patera nested within the larger Tvashtar Paterae complex.

 The large amount of exposed molten lava at these lava fountains has provided researchers with their best opportunity to measure the actual temperatures of Ionian lavas.
 Temperatures suggestive of an ultramafic lava composition similar to Pre-Cambrian komatiites (about 1600 K) are dominant at such eruptions, though superheating of the magma during ascent to the surface cannot be ruled out as a factor in the high eruption temperatures.